tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 ~~~~~~~~~~~~~~~~~

 If you use a centralized log management system based on `syslog <https://datatracker.ietf.org/doc/rfc5424/>`__,
-you can configure |tcm| to send its audit log to your syslog server.
+you can configure |tcm| to send its audit log to your syslog server:

-To send |tcm| audit logs to a syslog server:

 1. Go to **Audit settings** and select the **syslog** protocol.
 2. Enter the syslog server URI and select the network protocol.
 Typically,
-    ``syslogd`` listens on port 514 and use the UDP protocol.
+    ``syslogd`` listens on port 514 and uses the UDP protocol.
 3. Specify the syslog logging parameters: timeout, priority, and facility.

 ..
 TODO: move to UI reference